-E. Ecological Resources

-1. Special or Protected Areas
+- E. Ecological Resources - 1.
+Special or Protected Areas

-84. There are no protected areas or environmentally sensitive areas within the Hulhumale island,

-Since the subproject footprint is land based, localized to a small area and as per the approved development master plans for the said area, these protected areas are not anticipated to be impacted by the subproject.
+85. Table 15 and 16 list are protected and environmentally sensitive areas in Addu atoll and their location relative to the subproject site.
+Since the subproject footprint is land based, localized to a small area and as per the approved development master plan for the said area, these protected, and environmentally sensitive areas are not anticipated to be impacted by the subproject.